Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/TypeFactoryExtensions.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The typeFactory is ```null```.
+The typeFactory is`null`.

 ### CreateInstanceWithParametersAndAutoCompletion<T>(ITypeFactory typeFactory, object[] parameters)

-Creates an instance of the specified type using the specified parameters as injection values.

-    This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).
+Creates an instance of the specified type using the specified parameters as injection values.This method will also auto-complete any additional dependencies that can be resolved from the [IServiceLocator](#).

 #### Type Parameters